-From millennials to baby-boomers, alcohol speaks to a wide range of consumers.
-Whether the purpose of the subscription service is to enjoy a little wine or learn a new skill, most alcohol connoisseurs will find the joy in what these services have to offer.
+From millennials to baby boomers, alcohol speaks to a wide range of consumers.
+Whether the purpose of the monthly subscription service is to enjoy a little wine or learn a new skill, most alcohol connoisseurs will find joy in what these services have to offer.
 For this reason, the target audience for these services expands to all who enjoy a glass.

 Alcohol Subscription Offerings

-While you may have a completely original idea in your head for what you want your service to look like, there are plenty of example of existing products to consider.
-Additionally, evaluating the current market will also help you to understand what business work and those that are struggling.
+While you may have a completely original idea in your head for what you want your service to look like, there is plenty of examples of existing products to consider.
+Additionally, evaluating the current market will also help you to understand what businesses work and those that are struggling.

 There are many shapes and forms these services come in, specifically when it comes to what type of alcohol is being delivered.
 These services provide full-sized bottles of beer, wine, and liquor with a recurring subscription.
 Wine lovers tend to enjoy this type of subscription because they are able to try a variety of wines a month without ever having to peruse a grocery store aisle.